niharmengade/js-learning-journey/README.md

 ## 📚 Learning Source
-All the concepts and projects in this repository were learned and built by following the Chai aur Code YouTube channel, which is owned and taught by Hitesh Choudhary.
+All the concepts and projects in this repository were learned and built by following the **Chai aur Code** YouTube channel, which is owned and taught by **Hitesh Choudhary**.
 This repository reflects my personal practice and implementation while learning from his tutorials.
-Thank you, Hitesh Choudhary sir 🙏.
+Thank you, @hiteshchoudhary sir 🙏.

 ## 📈 Status
 This repository is actively updated as I continue learning and building new JavaScript projects.